cedeber/magnolia-megaton/checklist.md

 # Testings
 Chrome and Firefox should technically behave the same way whatever the operating system is.
 But graphically, it is very different because of OS's way of doing graphics.

-- [ ] From Firefox 57 (currently Nightly), the DOM and CSS engines will drastically change.

 ## macOS (MacBook || iMac)
 Don't forget Retina vs Standard resolution => Graphical rendering